 🖼️Step-by-Step Photo Instructions

-Heat 1 tablespoons olive oil over medium-high heat in a large soup pot.
+Heat 1 tablespoon olive oil over medium-high heat in a large pot.
 Cook until internal temp of 165°.
-Do NOT clean pot.
+Do NOT clean the pot.

 Let chicken cool for 20-30 minutes and then hand shred.